eddwebster/football_analytics/README.md

 *    [How to create Football Pitches/Goals as Backgrounds in Tableau](https://medium.com/analytics-vidhya/how-to-create-football-pitches-goals-as-backgrounds-in-tableau-7b1a7800ae1c)

 ## Libaries (Python and R)
+*    [`codeball`](https://github.com/metrica-sports/codeball/) - data driven tactical and video analysis of soccer games;
+*    [`Football Packing`](https://github.com/samirak93/Football-packing) - a Python package to calculate packing rate for a given pass in football by Samira Kumar.
+This is a variation of the metric created by Impect;
 *    [`ggsoccer`](https://github.com/Torvaney/ggsoccer) - a soccer visualisation library in R from [Ben Torvaney](https://twitter.com/Torvaney);
 *    [`kloppy`](https://github.com/PySport/kloppy) - a Python package providing (de)serializers for soccer tracking- and event data, standardized data models, filters, and transformers designed to make working with different tracking- and event data like a breeze;
 *    [`matplotsoccer`](https://github.com/TomDecroos/matplotsoccer) - a Python library for visualising soccer event data by [Tom Decroos](https://twitter.com/TomDecroos);